PathologyDataScience/MuTILs_Panoptic/README.md

 3. `/home/MuTILs_Panoptic/configs/MuTILsWSIRunConfigs.yaml`.

 > If not changing the parameters in the configuration file, MuTILs will run with the default parameters.
-The default parameters are found at [configs/MuTILsWSIRunConfigs.py](https://github.com/szolgyen/MuTILs_Panoptic/blob/520e1af15714abd9fae24cc9def5a07b5b6a6181/configs/MuTILsWSIRunConfigs.py#L145)
+The default parameters are found at [configs/MuTILsWSIRunConfigs.py](https://github.com/szolgyen/MuTILs_Panoptic/blob/520e1af15714abd9fae24cc9def5a07b5b6a6181/configs/MuTILsWSIRunConfigs.py#L145).<br><br>

-and run the MuTILsWSIRunner.py module to perform inference on your set of slides
+The code also records the configuration parameters in the run's log file for reproducibility.

+#### Run MuTILs

 4. `python MuTILs_Panoptic/mutils_panoptic/MuTILsWSIRunner.py`